SpikeCheung/Leaf-Processing/README.md

 # Leaf-Processing
-The processing scripts involved in the extraction of leaf morphological traits.
+This is the complete set of processing scripts associated with the paper "Extracting Leaf Morphological Traits within Occluded Canopies Using Instance Segmentation and cGANs," with filenames ordered according to their usage.
+Please refer to the methodology of the paper for their application.